mdumar99/movie_recommendation_system/README.md

 ## Models Used

-1. TF-IDF Vectorizer
+1. Recommendation model using TF-IDF Vectorizer
-2. Count Vectorizer
+2. Improved MetaData based model using Count Vectorizer

 ## Conclusion

-- Having more metadata can aid the model in recommending a wider range of movies
+- Having more metadata can aid the model in recommending better movies.
-- Data Pre-processing is important for the model to recommend relevant movies.
+- Data Pre-processing is important for the model to recommend similar movies.
+- Using Bag of words technique helps to generate better recommendations

 ## What did we learn from this project?

+- Concept of Bag of Words
 - Usage of TF-IDF and Count Vectorizer
 - Other packages such as ast, json
 - Collaborating using GitHub